Gabriella439/nixos-in-production/manuscript/Architecture.md

 These servers are the "business end" of your organization so we obviously can't omit them from our architecture diagram!
 For our running example, we will have just one product server that runs our TODO web application.

 These product server are going to be NixOS servers, which could be virtual machines hosted by a cloud provider or physical servers in your organization's datacenter (See: [Virtualization](#virtualization)).
-Either way, we're going to run and manage product-related services directly using NixOS as `systemd` services.
+Either way, we're going to run and manage product-related services `systemd` services managed by NixOS.

 For this chapter, we're assuming that these product servers are hosted within your cloud provider or data center (i.e. "SaaS") and not hosted by one of your customers (See: [On-premises vs. Software as a service](#on-off-prem)).
-We'll cover the latter type of deployments ("on-prem") in a subsequent chapter.
+We'll cover "on-prem" deployments in a subsequent chapter.

-You can deploy product servers with no supporting infrastructure (see the previous [Deploying to AWS using Terraform](#terraform) chapter, which does exactly that), but you will usually only do that if you are a one-person shop.

 ## Version control system

 Software development organizations of all sizes use some form of version control (most commonly `git`) and typically also a supporting platform (e.g. GitHub).
-In our running example we'll be using GitHub as our version control platform and we'll be using the following features:
+In our running example we'll be using GitHub as our version control platform so that we can make use of the following features:

 - *hosting a `git` repository*